Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## What's Left to Build

-- Integrate real voice-to-text transcription using OpenAI (Phase 5).
+- Integrate OpenAI for poem generation (Phase 6).
 - Integrate OpenAI for poem generation (Phase 6).
 - Continue updating and maintaining Memory Bank files as development progresses.
 - Add documentation for complex features, integrations, and testing as needed.